Gender pay gap (i27)

 The Sustainable Development Goals or SDGs adopted by the UN in 2015 include target 5.1: "End all forms of discrimination against women and girls everywhere".

-International comparison: the hourly wage gap in Belgium (5.3%) is lower than the average in Europe (EU27: 13% in 2020).
-This gap is increasing, from 5.6 percentage points in 2010 to 7.7 percentage points in 2020.
-When Member States are divided into three groups, Belgium is part of the group with the best performance in 2020.
-In that year, Luxembourg ranked first with 0.7% and Latvia last with 22.3%.
+International comparison: the hourly wage gap in Belgium (5%) is lower than the average in Europe (EU27: 12.7% in 2021).
+This gap is increasing, from 5.6 percentage points in 2010 to 7.7 percentage points in 2021.
+When Member States are divided into three groups, Belgium is part of the group with the best performance in 2021.
+In that year, Luxembourg ranked first with -0.2% and Estonia last with 20.5%.

 UN indicator: the selected indicator does not correspond to any monitoring indicator for the SDGs but is related to target 5.1.
 Measuring the development in equal pay indicators makes it possible to monitor the reduction in discrimination against women.